 Universal Credit replaces housing benefit, income support, job-seeker's allowance, employment and support allowance, child tax credits and working tax credits (NB. this does not include contribution-based JSA and ESA).
 Instead of receiving different benefits you'll receive just one monthly payment to cover all of them.
 It will be paid into your bank or building society once a month.

 When it comes to your rent, this is included in your Universal Credit payment.
-Currently, the government may pay housing benefit rent directly to your landlord – be it a private landlord, a housing association or the council - but if you’re moved on to Universal Credit it will be up to you to manage your monthly finances and ensure that you pay your rent to them on time.
+Currently, the government may pay housing benefit rent directly to your landlord – be it a private landlord, a housing association or the council - but if you’re moved on to Universal Credit you need to flag up to them that you want your rent paid to your landlord, otherwise it will be up to you to manage your monthly finances and ensure that you pay your rent to them on time.
 For some people this will be a big change.

 Does it affect me?

-If you’re a new benefit claimant you’re likely to receive Universal Credit (full service).
+If you’re a new benefit claimant you’re likely to receive Universal Credit.

 If you're already claiming benefits, you're unlikely to be affected unless your circumstances change.